bn0x/twitchtips/_posts/2014-05-19-chat-moderation-bots.md

 * The ability to allow other users (for example, some of your chat moderators) to access your dashboard.
 These people are called “Editors” within Moobot and have almost full access to your Moobot dashboard
 * Welcome messages to new viewers
 * Features such as changing the bots username in chat, however at a price

-* To get Moobot, connect your Twitch account to the Moobot dashboard at [http://twitch.moobot.tv/](http://twitch.moobot.tv/)
+To get Moobot, connect your Twitch account to the Moobot dashboard at [http://twitch.moobot.tv/](http://twitch.moobot.tv/)

-* A command list is found in the Moobot dashboard - however, you dont need that!
+<br>A command list is found in the Moobot dashboard - however, you dont need that!
 Moobot can be entirely controlled via the dashboard.
 To use Moobot, you have to type
 {% highlight html %}
 /mod Moobot
 {% endhighlight %}